-- across Europe (Poland, France, Italy, Germany) with different cement producers. - Involve stakeholders across the construction value chain, including: the four cement production facilities that host the pilots, architects and contractors hired to test alternative cements on a construction site, and local authorities to commission construction work using new cement. - Support market uptake of alternative cement through green public procurement programs and regulations. - Revise EU and national standards to support the adoption of the new alternative cements on construction sites.
+- Involve stakeholders across the construction value chain, including: the four cement production facilities that host the pilots, architects and contractors hired to test alternative cements on a construction site, and local authorities to commission construction work using new cement. - Support market uptake of alternative cement through green public procurement programs and regulations. - Revise EU and national standards to support the adoption of the new alternative cements on construction sites.

-About 66% of emissions from the cement manufacturing process come from the transformation of limestone at high temperature (decarbonation process) to produce clinker, which is traditionally composed of 75% limestone and 25% clay.
+About 66%9 of emissions from the cement manufacturing process come from the transformation of limestone at high temperature (decarbonation process) to produce clinker, which is traditionally composed of 75% limestone and 25% clay.